John Stanley – 21 June 1355

 John nodded his head and snatched a quick glace at Thierry, who appeared not to have heard what Estevan said.
 For the first time scince John had first met Thierry he looked overwhelmed.

-‘There is nothing else we can do here, we must leave all this and then decide how we can recover it’
+It was Ximene who made the decision.
+‘There is nothing else we can do here, we must leave all this and then decide how we can recover it.’

 They all agreed that the evidence of their work should be obscured.
 It was impossible to re-block the archway.
 They swept the debris into the lake.
 They reasoned that without the knowledge of the correct angle the archway would be difficult to find.
 They decided that the easiest way to then hide their discovery was to obscure the outer entrance.
 To do this they used the technique, which had been previously used.
-They dislodged rock from above so that it slipped down and recovered the hewn stone.
+They dislodged rock from above so that it caused a minor landslide which hid all evidence of their excavations.

-“We, you, your representatives, “Les Etoiles”, whoever, cannot keep coming back to take away another bar of gold, whenever they come across a deserving cause…”
+‘But how?’ asked John.
+‘We, you, your representatives, “Les Etoiles”, whoever, cannot keep coming back to take away another bar of gold, whenever they come across a deserving cause…’

 They were so pleased when they finally reached Mazerou.
 They piled The treasure they had removed for the cave on a table.
 Ximene asked them to pick something from the pile to become their own personal possession.
 John chose the clear sparkling stone which had noticed when it first shone in light of the torches in the cave.
 Estevan chose a red gemstone and then rushed away to check on his patients.
 Thierry chose a small gold ornament.
 Whilst he was making his decision, Ximene thanked him for his help.
 Ximene herself chose a small dagger in a gold sheath and then professed her intention to go directly to her bed.
 Having locked Thierry in his cell, John made sure the horses were comfortable before he joined Ximene.
 She looked as if she was asleep but lifted herself on he elbows as John climbed in beside her.